Driving from Queenstown to Christchurch

 Twizel is the largest town near Mount Cook National Park with more accommodation options than the park itself.
 It's a good base for exploring nearby lakes, mountains and Mount Cook National park.
 If not staying overnight, it's a good place to refuel the car and grab a coffee.
 The Salmon Fishing Farm warrants a stop.

-Mount Cook National Park: + 2 Hours, 20 Minutes
+Mount Cook National Park: (2 Hours, 20 Minutes from Queenstown)

 Leaving Mount Cook National Park and back on Highway 8, you'll quickly reach the incredibly beautiful Lake Pukaki.
 It really is a postcard view, with the gorgeous turquoise water of the 178 kilometre lake framed by the snow capped mountains of Mount Cook National Park in the background.
 There are no facilities to distract you from the view.